PAXSTORE/paxstore-openapi-java-sdk/docs/PUSH_HISTORY_API.md

 }
 ```

-The type in dataSet of is AppPushHistoryDTO.
+The type in dataSet of is ParameterPushHistoryDTO.
 And the structure shows like below.

 |Property Name|Type|Description|
 |:--|:--|:--|